abubakrsiddq/BinaryMap/Readme.md

 |0  |1  |0  |0  |0  |0  |
 |0  |1  |0  |1  |1  |0  |
 |0  |0  |0  |0  |1  |0  |

++ 1 is for obstacle
++ 0 is for free path